Mathematics and Statistics

 Incorporated in 1914, Pi Mu Epsilon is a national honorary society whose purpose is the promotion of scholarly activity in mathematics.
 Undergraduate students are qualified for membership if they meet one of the following criteria:

-- upperclassmen who have completed at least two years of college mathematics, including calculus, with at least a B average and who are in the top third of their class in general college work;
+- Sophomores who have completed at least three courses in college mathematics, including two calculus courses, with a straight-A record in all MA- and MS-designated courses, and who are in the top quarter of their class in general college work;

-- sophomores, majoring in or intending to major in mathematics, who have completed at least three semesters of college mathematics, including one year of calculus, with a straight-A record and who are in the top quarter of their class in general college work;
+- Upperclassmen who have completed at least four courses in mathematics, including two calculus courses, with at least a B average for all MA- and MS-designated courses, and who are in the top third of their class in general college work;

-- senior mathematics majors may also qualify with a 3.0 or better overall GOA and a 3.5 or better GPA for all MA and MS courses at the 200 and 300 levels.
+- Additionally, senior mathematics majors must also have a 3.0 or better overall GPA and a 3.5 or better GPA for MA- and MS-designated courses at the 200 and 300 levels.

 Course Listing